Skip to contents

 #> <int>

-Any dataset, sample, donor, collection, and publication has special HuBMAP ID and UUID, and UUID is the main ID to be used in most of functions for specific detail retrievals.
+Any dataset, sample, donor, collection, and publication has a special HuBMAP ID and UUID, and UUID is the main ID to be used in most functions for specific detail retrievals.

 The column of donor_hubmap_id is included in the retrieved tibbles from samples() and datasets(), which can help to join the tibble.